Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Editing the Import

-Go to Settings > QuickBooks > Import costs from QuickBooks > Edit, make your changes, and click Save on the final screen.
+Go to Settings > QuickBooks > Import costs from QuickBooks > Edit, make changes, and click Save on the final screen.

 ⚠️ Changing the start date or removing accounts will delete the affected costs from Monograph and any related reports.